Skip to content

 “If the Spirit of him who raised Jesus from the dead dwells in you, he who raised Christ Jesus from the dead will also make your mortal bodies alive again by the Spirit who dwells in you.”
 Romans 8:11.

 Therefore, man needs to hear about the suffering and resurrection of Jesus, and must make a response to the report of this event.
-The nature of this response, i.e., belief or unbelief, in turn directly determines the attribute of this man’s life in eternity, whether it is on the side of life or on the side of death.
+The nature of this response, i.e., belief or unbelief, in turn, directly determines the attribute of this man’s life in eternity, whether it is on the side of life or the side of death.
 It is not through our own work but the work of the Holy Spirit.

 Put another way: man’s response to the resurrection of Jesus from the dead is the genesis of a new life being created, which is the creative mechanism for the birth of such a new life.
 This new life is not just another life of the same old kind.
 The new life is born from above and born of the Holy Spirit, and therefore is spiritual in nature, but it eventually brings newness to the soul and body as well (1 Peter 1:9; 1 Thessalonians 5:23).
 It is the way in which God works onto and in the new creation.
 It is the life-giving mechanism of the resurrection life.

-It is a common misconception that, with respect to man’s hearing and responding to the gospel, there is no change in the constitution of the man himself, and God just takes the story of His Son as a demand insisting that man must involuntarily believe, or He will make a judgment about the man in God’s own interest, either to punish or to reward.
+It is a common misconception that, with respect to man’s hearing and responding to the gospel, there is no change in the constitution of the man himself, and God just takes the story of His Son as a demand insisting that man must involuntarily believe, otherwise He will make a judgment about the man in God’s own interest, either to punish or to reward.

 This is not true.
 The new life of man truly begins by believing that the Lord Jesus suffered for sinners, died, and rose again.
 This is the beginning of the new creation.
 This belief (faith) of man can be said to be a “Big Bang” in one’s life, which is the origin of the new life (i.e., the new creation) for each individual.